 My last dive on Calabash.
 Vicki has me remove my scuba pack in the deep, place it on the sea bed, take a hit of air from the regulator and swim around free, come back for another breath, playing around until we hear the air horn submerged into the water from the boat 30m above – storm coming, sea state getting rough, time to abort dive and head home.
 By the time we get to the surface there’s a dramatic sky, significant swell, and a tangible excitement un-felt in the calm below – everyone is reeled in and we are shore bound.

 Morning.
 Full moon sets.
 Pack my kit.
 Time to leave Calabash.
 A full turn out on the pier sees me off.
-I reflect that whenever I have found myself working and playing hard, outside of the gravitas and regulation of society, with intellectually curious travelers, adventurers, students, poets, seekers, escapees from the status quo, I am struck by the playfulness, honesty and enigmatic beauty of human beings everywhere.
+I reflect that whenever I have found myself working and playing hard, outside of the gravitas and regulation of society, with intellectually curious travellers, adventurers, students, poets, seekers, escapees from the status quo, I am struck by the playfulness, honesty and enigmatic beauty of human beings everywhere.
 Farewell beautiful people.

 A launch whips me back to the mainland, on to Belize City – a new journey begins – into the jungles of Belize and Guatemala.
 Hello beautiful people.